Anonymous | November 19, 2024

 Some time on from the surgery, I’m feeling completely myself.
 Nothing’s changed, except I have a few faint scars.
 And of course, my ex-kidney is in someone else’s body — I wonder if that counts as an out-of-body experience?

-Build a reputation for clear and thorough analysis, using proven tools for thinking critically.
+Book on our Critical Thinking workshop — build a reputation for clear and thorough analysis, using proven tools for thinking critically.
 The skills you learn will help you create persuasive content that is logically sound — and achieves the outcome you seek.

 Book a workshop in New Zealand Book a workshop in your time zone